|The BC Western Purple Martin Recovery Program

 In 2002 the nest box program was renamed the BC Purple Martin Stewardship and Recovery Program when Georgia Basin Ecological Assessment and Restoration Society (GBEARS) assumed responsibility for the program.
 The scientific assessment and monitoring program implemented with provincial government support in 1998 was retained and enhanced to sustain the scientific credibility required for funding support.

-As the BC martin population increased and colonization of adjacent unoccupied marine sites occurred in increasing numbers, freshwater nest box sites were started in the Lower Mainland/Fraser Valley area in 2005 and on the east coast of Vancouver Island in 2006.
+As the BC martin population increased and colonization of previously adjacent unoccupied marine sites occurred, freshwater nest box sites were started in the Lower Mainland/Fraser Valley area in 2005 and on the east coast of Vancouver Island in 2006.
 Two freshwater sites were occupied in the Fraser Valley area for the first time in almost 40 years – one each in 2006 and 2007.
 There are currently 1500 nest boxes distributed among 70 marine and 20 freshwater locations.
 No other Purple Martin conservation program in North America is attempting to move martins back into natural nest cavities or has an identified strategy to do so.

 There are now 145+ volunteers actively involved in this recovery program, including many individuals, First Nation groups, naturalist/conservation groups, corporations, federal, provincial, regional and municipal government departments, and universities.